 If you experience a problem with your sight between appointments, it’s important to see your optician sooner.
 “The problems we’re really concerned about are sudden changes in your vision and/or the appearance of lots of black dots (called floaters) in your eyes or bright flashes.
 These can signify a problem called retinal detachment, which needs to be treated quickly,” says Dr Forte.

-How can I look after my eyes if I use a computer regularly?
+How can I look after my eye health if I use a computer regularly?

-Taking regular screen breaks is important to prevent CVS and opticians suggest you use the 20:20:20 rule.
+Regular screen breaks are an important way to prevent CVS and opticians suggest you use the 20:20:20 rule.
 “Every 20 minutes, look at something about 20 feet away, for 20 seconds,” says Rumney.
 ‘Using a hydrating spray such as Optrex ActiMist can also help keep your eyes moisturised.”

 What about if I wear contact lenses?

-Dry eyes are also a problem for those who wear contact lenses.
-“Contact lenses decrease the amount of oxygen that reaches the eyes and so it’s important to only wear them for as long as directed.
+Dry eyes can be a problem for those who wear contact lenses.
+“Contact lenses decrease the amount of oxygen that reaches the eyes so it’s important to only wear them for as long as directed.
 There’s no harm in wearing them every day, as long as you don’t wear them for more hours than you should,” says Rumney.
-Always check with your contact lens provider exactly how long you can wear yours for and be sure to stick to that advice.
+Ask your contact lens provider how long you can wear yours for.

-How else can I look after my eyes?
+How else can I look after my eye health?